Wildtrack/Server/README.md

 ![CommentCheck](https://github.com/Wildtrack/Server/blob/Test/img/CommentCheck.png)

-A rule was generated to reject the build if statement coverage is below 50% in the second run as shown in the screenshot below:
+A rule was generated to reject the build if statement coverage is below 50% in the second run as shown in the screenshot below in the status section:

 ![Rejected](https://github.com/Wildtrack/Server/blob/Test/img/Rejected.png)